How long should you rest between reps?

 Get the most out of each repetition to get the most out of your time in the gym.

-As of recently traditional set training has been challenged and with good reason – it causes muscle fatigue which can interfere with muscle performance and gains during a workout and over time.
-A proposed solution was cluster set training, which is a method of resistance training that uses short rest periods within sets versus longer rest periods between exhaustive traditional sets.
-When compared to traditional, multi-sets of equal number of repetitions, cluster sets were shown to be an effective way to change up workouts and use rest periods in new ways and improve muscle performance (Tufano, 2016); however the most recent studies have called cluster sets into question and have suggested an entirely new way to train – equal rest between each repetition termed redistributed rest training.
+A proposed solution is cluster set training - a method of resistance training that uses short rest periods within sets versus longer rest periods between exhaustive traditional sets.
+When compared to traditional, multi-sets of equal number of repetitions, cluster sets were shown to be an effective way to change up workouts and use rest periods in new ways and improve muscle performance (Tufano, 2016).

 To explore the latest RT methods and earn PT CEUs, click here.